 Since I’m more of a hobbyist, amateur baker, I’d rather not spend more money than necessary.
 On several occasions, I’ve asked myself “do I really need bread flour for baking bread?
 Why bother?”

-So I decided to do a little research on bread flour versus all-purpose and the difference it makes.
+So I decided to do a little research on how to turn All-purpose flour into bread flour and the difference it makes in my baking.

 What’s the Difference?